 ESTUDIO DE IMPACTO AMBIENTAL

-Environmental impact study.
-This is sometimes required for a Licencia de Obra Mayor (see below).
+The environmental impact assessment.
+It is sometimes required for a Licencia de Obra Mayor (see below).

 F